Kingsway telephone exchange: History

 The site had a staff restaurant, tea bar, games room and licensed bar.
 Its bar claimed to be the deepest in the United Kingdom, at about 200 feet (60 metres) below street level.
 The site contained an artesian well and rations to maintain several hundred people for many months, to try to ensure a safe environment in case of nuclear attack.

 By the early 1980s the site was subject to a phased closure after large quantities of blue asbestos were found on the site.
 By 1995 only the main distribution frame was still in service.
 This reportedly has been removed.
-Also in the 1990s two of the east most tunnels became a bunker of sorts, possibly a temporary home for PINDAR.
+Also in the 1990s two of the eastmost tunnels became a bunker of sorts, possibly a temporary home for PINDAR (the Kingsway tunnels had been considered for use as a backup facility in the 1980s).
 This was abandoned by 1996.

 In October 2008, British Telecom announced that the tunnels were for sale.

+London Tunnels

+In November 2023, BT Group agreed to sell the tunnels to The London Tunnels, a UK-based group backed by a private equity fund, which planned to restore and preserve them and open them to the public for the first time.
+Subject to planning approval, working with architect WilkinsonEyre, The London Tunnels' vision is to create an interactive cultural experience, with an operational capacity of two million visitors per year.
+The plans envisage investing around £140m on restoring, preserving and fitting-out the site, then £80m on immersive technology and screens.
+The venue would open to the public in 2027 and would involve the rebuilding of the Furnival Street entrance.
+In June 2024, City of London Corporation planners approved the £220m scheme; Camden Council approved the scheme in July 2024.

 Entrances

 Kingsway Telephone Exchange has two entrances.
 One is next to a shopfront at 32 High Holborn, the other is a goods lift on Furnival Street.
 A third access point, a combination of ventilation towers and a passenger lift at Tooks Court, was demolished in 2001.